 Following the Brexit Referendum in the UK in June 2016, the UK and New Zealand governments agreed to implement a Trade Policy Dialogue to prepare the way for entering into a formal Free Trade Agreement once the UK had formally left the EU.
 After a number of Trade Policy Dialogue meetings and calls for public submissions in both countries, FTA negotiations were launched on 17th June 2020.
 Following 6 rounds of negotiations, all held virtually due to Covid restrictions, on the 20th October 2021 an Agreement in Principle was announced.
-On the 28th February in London the two countries signed the Agreement and have begun the processes needed to enable the FTA to go live later this year or early next year.
-A timeline can be found here.
+On the 28th February in London the two countries signed the Agreement and began the processes needed to enable the FTA to go live.
+On the 5th May 2023 it was announced that the FTA would come into force in both countries on 31st May 2023.

 Between November 2018 and February 2019 the New Zealand Ministry of Foreign Affairs and Trade asked for public submissions on a future New Zealand- United Kingdom FTA.
 A summary of those submissions can be found here and the individual submissions here.